vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard/deploy-dashboard.md

 $ nohup ./node-exporter --web.listen-address=:9200 &
 ```

-After the service is started, you can return `<IP>:9200` in the browser to check whether the service is started normally.
+After the service is started, you can enter `<IP>:9200` in the browser to check whether the service is started normally.

 ### How to deploy the `nebula-stats-exporter` service